 Blaina ICC is closed to the public but Flowering Shrubs Private Day Nursery is open at Blaina ICC.

-- Community Options - all buildings are closed to visitors but where appropriate staff are supporting priority citizens in their own homes as an alternative support (in addition to this we are also providing sessional support for citizens who have a medical/ physical critical need from the Bert Denning and Lake view establishments only).
+• Community Options - all buildings are closed to visitors but where appropriate staff are supporting citizens in their own homes as an alternative to day service support.
+Some staff are also providing online day support sessions.
+Limited sessions are being provided for citizens who have a complex health needs at both Bert Denning and Lake view buildings.

 We are continuing to look after our most vulnerable people and home care and domiciliary services are continuing.
 If you have particular concerns about a vulnerable person please contact us on 01495 311556.